Mickey Spillane's Mike Hammer (1984 TV series): The New Mike Hammer

 A year later, Stacy Keach returned to his role as Hammer in the made-for-TV movie The Return of Mickey Spillane's Mike Hammer, which aired on April 18, 1986.
 Thanks to the positive reception of the movie and the tenacity of Jay Bernstein, the series was continued, but this time under the title The New Mike Hammer.
-The reboot took over its old 9:00-10:00 pm time slot when it first aired on Saturday, September 22, 1986, but was hastily shifted to the 8:00-9:00 Wednesday time slot after the failure of Better Days and Together We Stand.
+The reboot took over its old 9:00–10:00 pm time slot when it first aired on Saturday, September 22, 1986, but was hastily shifted to the 8:00–9:00 ppm.
+Wednesday time slot after the failure of Better Days and Together We Stand.
 The theme music was also changed (although it otherwise remained Harlem Nocturne), now with a trumpet lead.

 In the retooled season, several recurring characters were absent and elements previously criticized as sexist were downplayed in an attempt to capture an audience wider than males, who were the primary viewers of the first few seasons.
 The narrow male demographic, and concerns over the portrayal of women in the show from Columbia Pictures Television president Barbara Corday, prompted Jay Bernstein to tone down the presence of swooning starlets.
 However, the new vision of Hammer proved to be less appealing to fans of the original run and failed to attract a wider audience.
 The New Mike Hammer was canceled after one season with the final episode airing on May 13, 1987.